-I do the BBC’s election graphics.
+The BBC’s election graphics are the perfect combination of fun and serious.
 In the olden days we had a fabulous gent called Bob Mackenzie.
 He was serious, but with a Canadian twinkle in his eye.
 This was Bob, on the left, live on election night in 1970.

 The moment is actually a collector’s item for those of us who do elections.
 It might just be the least glamorous in the history of television.
 At the same time, it speaks of the joyously unknowable quality every election night has.

 I often wonder what the brilliant Bob would have made of my studio in 2015.
 Below you see me standing in what we call the “green space”, a kind of news cathedral.
 I was a moment away from performing a burst of virtual graphics into David Dimbleby’s live programme.
 There had already been sensational news.
 The Conservatives looked like pulling off a shock win.

 In 2015 we had the equivalent of the Edward Heath surge, with bells on.
 The SNP added an incredible number of votes compared to the 2010 election.
 We had allowed for an unprecedented 30% swing — remember Tony Blair’s landslide in 1997 was only 10.2% by comparison, so surely thirty per cent was enough?
 Yet still my graphical arrow nearly hit the ceiling.
 “We almost broke the Swingometer,” I said on live TV, which got quoted everywhere.

 You possibly watched our graphics on election night.
 No longer can the presenter say the technology has let them down.
 The computers have become bigger and better ― you are more than welcome to say that clarity remains our greatest challenge!
 We are always aware of the trade-off between impact and explanation.
 We also struggle with an axiom I think we discovered for ourselves:

 If something is complicated to start with, the more time you spend explaining it, the more complicated it gets

 Anyway, if you’re interested in how the graphics work, I shall briefly explain.